What if I have painful or swollen testicles?

 - A heavy, aching feeling in the lower stomach, low back, or groin

-You should consider examining your testicles regularly and check for lumps.
-When examining your testicles, cup your scrotum with your hand and gently rub one testicle at a time between your thumb and pointer finger.
+You should consider examining your testicles on a monthly basis and check for lumps.
+When examining the testicles, cup them with your hand and gently rub one testicle at a time between your thumb and pointer finger.
 Your testicles should feel oval and smooth.
-If you notice a hard lump, get it looked at by a doctor.
+If you notice a hard lump, get checked by a doctor.

 Keep in mind, the scrotum has other parts to it besides the testicles.
 You may feel small, squishy lumps of tubes.
 These tubes are the sperm tubes that connect your testicles to the rest of your body.
 These small bumps are normal.
 But anything that feels different than usual should be checked by a doctor.